Recursion Reloaded

 One bad way to interpret its repeatition process is

-1. We get an element out
+- We get an element out

-2. On the lefthand side of +, we hold it
+- On the lefthand side of

-4. After STOP, we do the plus on the previous numbers that were held, one by one
+, we do point 1 again. - After STOP, we do the plus on the previous numbers that were held, one by one

 This way is bad because it involves simulating the flow.